Skip to main content

 An event can carry more than a date:

-- A category.
+• A category.
 Battle, birth, death, political, discovery, travel, or one you invent.
-The category sets the marker colour and feeds the canvas filter.
+The category sets the marker color (which you can change in Appearance, below) and feeds the canvas filter.
 Birth and death events also draw a faint lifespan band behind the character they belong to.

 Reading the canvas

-- Zoom.
-Use the plus and minus buttons, or hold Ctrl (or Cmd) and scroll, to spread out a crowded stretch.
+• Zoom.
+Use the plus and minus buttons here, or hold Ctrl (or Cmd) and scroll on the canvas, to spread out a crowded stretch.
 Click the percentage to reset.
 Drag the empty canvas to pan.

-- Filters.
-Categories, Relationships, and Lanes hide or show what is drawn without touching your data.
+• Categories, Lanes, and Relationships.
+Hide or show what is drawn without touching your data.

 Other things the canvas draws on its own: shaded era bands behind the spine, dashed arcs above the spine for conflicts, and curved arrows below it for cause and effect between events.